 I get lots of early startups that need consulting on product definition.
 Most of them are not ready to hire a full time consultant.
 So we have created a workshop to guide entrepreneurs through the lean development process.

-Fort Lewis College has asked me to teach a class in Lean Business Methods.
-This class will teach you the same methods taught at Stanford in their entrepreneurship program.
-It runs 4 Wednesdays in February from 6pm until 8pm.
+Fort Lewis College has asked E7 Systems to teach a class in Lean Business Methods.
+This curriculum covered the same methods taught at the Stanford Entrepreneurship Program.

 Lean Business Canvas Introduction is the presentation I gave tonight to the Entrepreneurs’ Class at Fort Lewis College.

-I love this topic as it makes perfect sense to me.
-The presentation is just 10 slides, humorous and fun.
+I love this topic.
+Lean business canvas modelling just makes sense.
+Anyone can learn lean business.
+This lean presentation is just 10 slides, humorous and fun.

 We have all felt the rush of energy we get when we are presenting in front of a crowd.
 Presenting your startup dreams in front of investors can multiply that energy several fold.

 A Low Fidelity Artifact is a fancy word for something that is often no more than a scribbled doodle.
 A Low Fidelity Artifact is an inexpensive way to capture ideas and develop a shared understanding without generating a cumbersome design document that the team is unwilling to change.